 http://www.ncbi.nlm.nih.gov/pubmed/32687266?tool=bestpractice.com

-One systematic review concluded that more clinical trials are necessary to assess the benefits and harms of CSFs compared with antibiotics for the prevention of infection in cancer patients of all ages receiving chemotherapy.[44]Skoetz N, Bohlius J, Engert A, et al. Prophylactic antibiotics or G(M)-CSF for the prevention of infections and improvement of survival in cancer patients receiving myelotoxic chemotherapy.
+One systematic review concluded that more clinical trials are necessary to assess the benefits and harms of G-CSF compared with antibiotics for the prevention of infection in patients receiving myelotoxic chemotherapy.[63]Skoetz N, Bohlius J, Engert A, et al. Prophylactic antibiotics or G(M)-CSF for the prevention of infections and improvement of survival in cancer patients receiving myelotoxic chemotherapy.
 Cochrane Database Syst Rev. 2015 Dec 21;(12):CD007107.

 https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD007107.pub3/full